MicrosoftDocs/Viva/Viva/insights/personal/teams/reflect.md

    Screenshot that demonstrates reflecting.
 A cursor is hovering over the far-left, smiling emoji.
 This emoji is slightly larger than the other four emojis.
 A tooltip says, "Very good."
 :::image-end:::

-The card gives you feedback to acknowledge your choice.
+The reflection card gives you feedback to acknowledge your choice.

 :::image type="complex" source="images/wellbeing-reflect-feedback.png" alt-text="Screenshot that shows feedback after making a selection.":::
    Screenshot of the reflection card.
 The left section shows the emoji that was selected and a label that says, "Great, keep it up!".
 A subtitle says, "Consider reflecting on the reason behind the way you are feeling."